Child sacrifice: Europe

 Archaeologist Peter Warren was involved in the British School at Athens excavation of Palekastro for one season and the excavation at Lefkandi for two seasons.
 Then he led the excavation at Fournou Korifi, Myrtos from 1967 to 1968.
 During the 1980s, in two archaeology magazines, Warren wrote about "child sacrifice" despite there being no mention of this subject in the official excavation report, which was completed and published along with his book in 1972.

 Startling as it may seem, the available evidence so far points to an argument that the children were slaughtered and their flesh cooked and possibly eaten in a sacrifice ritual made in the service of a nature deity to assure an annual renewal of fertility.

 Rodney Castleden uncovered a sanctuary near Knossos where the remains of a 17-year-old were found.

 His ankles had evidently been tied and his legs folded up to make him fit on the table...
 He had been ritually murdered with the long bronze dagger engraved with a boar's head that lay beside him.

 The Ver Sacrum is a religious practice of ancient Italic peoples, especially the Sabelli (or Sabini) and their offshoot Samnites.
 The practice is related to that of devotio in Roman religion.
 It was customary to resort to it at times of particular danger or strife for the community.
 Some scholars believe that in earlier times devoted or vowed children were actually sacrificed, but later expulsion was substituted.
 Dionysius of Halicarnassus states the practice of child sacrifice was one of the causes that brought about the fall of the Pelasgians in Italy.

 The human children who had been devoted were required to leave the community in early adulthood, at 20 or 21 years of age.
 They were entrusted to a god for protection, and led to the border with a veiled face.
 Often they were led by an animal under the auspices of the god.
 As a group, the youth were called sacrani and were supposed to enjoy the protection of Mars until they had reached their destination, expelled the inhabitants or forced them into submission, and founded their own settlement.

-The Waldensians, a medieval sect deemed heretical, were accused of participating in child sacrifice.
+The Waldensians, a medieval Christian sect deemed heretical, were accused of participating in child sacrifice.